snamjoshi/snamjoshi.github.io/docs/research.md

 ## Talks
 In Winter 2020 I gave two talks at the [Deep Learning Meetup](https://www.meetup.com/austin-deep-learning/) in Austin, TX on the history of AI.
 The aim of these talks was to weave together a unique historical perspective on AI that integrates developments in philosophy, mathematics, and neuroscience and the various paths toward AI as we think of it today.
 The recordings of these talks can be found below:

-* The History of AI Part I: Before the AI Winter (1822-1980) [Link](https://www.youtube.com/watch?v=wgG5h6RTNmw)
+* The History of AI Part I: Before the AI Winter (1822-1980) [[Link](https://www.youtube.com/watch?v=wgG5h6RTNmw)]
-* The History of AI Part II: Modern Developments in AI and Neuroscience (1980-Present) [Link](https://www.youtube.com/watch?v=kkh42Z9DTLo)
+* The History of AI Part II: Modern Developments in AI and Neuroscience (1980-Present) [[Link](https://www.youtube.com/watch?v=kkh42Z9DTLo)]

 ## Personal research

 **Active inference textbook** (Summer 2019-present): My primary research focus is the development of a textbook and other educational resources around active inference.
 I have worked on this book outside of work but since January 2023 I have been on sabbatical to focus on it exclusively.
-More detailed information is given on the [textbook](faif.md) page
+More detailed information is given on the [textbook](faif.md) page.

 **Animal learning-based AI** (December 2021-present): In collaboration with [Roy Clymer](https://matheta.com/) we are writing a paper to showcase his work on an AI model inspired by animal learning.
 The model is based on synaptic connections but is entirely different in construction with feed-forward neural networks; superficially the model has some similarities with spiking neural networks.
 It includes an agent-environment loop and is capable of fairly complex behavioral chaining and learning in continuous time without any explicit calculations of gradients.
 More information and proof of concept results (using a Roomba) can be found on Roy's website linked above and in [this YouTube video](https://youtu.be/9IE-STHKxew).